IX Glossary

 Nursing informatics: The science and practice integrating nursing, its information and knowledge, with information and communication technologies to promote the health of people, families, and communities worldwide.

 Nursing research: The systematic inquiry designed to develop knowledge about issues of importance to the nursing profession.[3]
 The purpose of nursing research is to advance nursing practice through the discovery of new information.
-It is also used to provide scholarly evidence regarding improved patient outcomes resulting from nursing interventions.
+It is also used to provide scholarly evidence regarding improved client outcomes resulting from nursing interventions.

 Peer-reviewed: Scholarly journal articles that have been reviewed independently by at least two other academic experts in the same field as the author(s) to ensure accuracy and quality.